Policies for Employees

 Budget changes should be submitted prior to the event necessitating the change.
 Revised budgets are reflected on WebAdvisor.

-A manually produced check is one that is prepared manually by the accounts payable coordinator in the Business Office for non-routine payments.
+A manually produced check is one that is prepared manually by the Business Office for non-routine payments.
 Such a check requires special handling and substantially increases the workload of the office.